plin983/AutoBrew/README.md

 # AutoBrew
 AutoBrew is a user-friendly solution designed for brewers to effortlessly track the progress of their wine or beer brewing endeavors.
+It offers real-time readings on crucial parameters such as temperature, pH level, alcohol content, and overall brew progress.
+Whether you're a novice exploring the brewing hobby or a seasoned expert, AutoBrew simplifies the brewing process and saves valuable time.
+Features: Monitor temperature, pH level, alcohol content, and general progress of your brew.
+Suitable for beginners and experienced brewers alike.
+Connect multiple AutoBrew devices for comprehensive brew management—seamless integration with IoT for data collection and AWS DynamoDB for storage.
+This is a senior year group project, developed and released under the esteemed Kutztown University of Pennsylvania, Department of Computer Science.
+AutoBrew is a proud product of our university's commitment to innovation and practical application of knowledge.